-Figure 3 highlights the percentage changes in Core Earnings and SPGI's Operating Earnings from 2004 to present (through 3/11/22).
-The difference between the measures is driven by flaws in legacy datasets (detailed in The Journal of Financial Economics) that lead to a failure to capture unusual gains/losses buried in footnotes.
+Figure 2 highlights the percentage changes in Core Earnings and SPGI's Operating Earnings from 2004 through 5/15/23.
+Flaws in legacy datasets lead to a failure to capture unusual gains and losses buried in footnotes (detailed in The Journal of Financial Economics) and drive the difference between the two measures of earnings.

-Figure 3: Core vs. SPGI's Operating Earnings per Share for the S&P 500 - % Change: 2004 - 3/11/22
+Figure 2: Core vs. SPGI's Operating Earnings per Share for the S&P 500 - % Change: 2004 - 5/15/23

 Sources: New Constructs, LLC, company filings, and S&P Global (SPGI).
 Note: the most recent period's data for SPGI's Operating Earnings incorporates consensus estimates for companies with a non-standard fiscal year.
 Our Core Earnings analysis is based on aggregated TTM data through 6/30/13, and aggregated quarterly data thereafter for the S&P 500 constituents in each measurement period.